mbodenchak/marksmargins/content/blocks/about.md

   <p>
     This site is my <strong>working space</strong>.
 It is where I collect ideas, record what I learn, and share the things I find useful along the way.
+The site name comes from the habit of writing in the margins, the quiet spaces beside the text <strong>where ideas first begin to take shape</strong>.
   </p>

-  <p class="muted">Thank you for visiting, and welcome to the margins.</p>
+  <p class="muted">Thank you for visiting, and welcome to my margins.</p>
   <p class="sig">Mark</p>

   <p class="muted">